AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 Package Commands
 ================

-The :func:`~pkgdef.commands` section of the package definition determines how the environment is configured in order to use it.
+The :func:`commands` section of the package definition determines how the environment is configured in order to use it.
 It is a python function, but note that if any imports are used, they must appear within the body of this function.